Web of Objects Home

 🕸️ Web of Objects is a new computing layer that absorbs the software stack by making infrastructure a built-in property of the web itself.
 It goes beyond files and folders, beyond links and pages, and beyond isolated apps to create a living network of interconnected objects that mirrors how humans think and work.

 ♾️ It provides a universal way to represent and connect information — structured or unstructured, personal or collective — within a single coherent environment.
-Metadata and code themselves become part of the data, allowing developers to create and evolve applications as naturally as users browse and interact with information, blurring the line between building software and using it.

 🛡️ Web of Objects is designed for privacy and control, giving individuals and organizations full sovereignty over their data.
 Data can live on their own servers or with any cloud provider and move freely between providers at any time — as easily as moving a file from one folder to another.